zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 when it has a big enough number of _nodes_, which are servers working online 24/7, communicating according to the pre-defined protocol.
 Zold is not different.
-However, the way cryptocurrency users reward those enthusiasts is different in Zold, comparing to <del>most</del> other cryptos.
+However, the way cryptocurrency users reward those enthusiasts is different in Zold, compared to <del>most</del> other cryptos.
 There are no transaction processing fees.
 Instead, there are wallet maintenance _taxes_.
 Here is how they work.